almirbanjanovic/cloud-playground-infra/README.md

 ## Manual Approval

-Workflows "Bicep What-If, Deploy" and "Terraform Plan, Approve, Apply" uses `trstringer/manual-approval@v1` to require a manual check of the Terraform plan before applying changes.
-For production, consider separating Plan and Apply into distinct workflows or PRs.
+Workflows "Bicep What-If, Deploy" and "Terraform Plan, Approve, Apply" use `trstringer/manual-approval@v1` to require a manual check of the Terraform plan before applying changes.
+For production, consider separating Plan and Apply into distinct workflows or gated by PRs.

 ---

 ## About This Repository

 This repository is intended for training, proof-of-concept, and demo purposes.
 In production, you would usually maintain one repository per architecture and move reusable workflows to a dedicated repo.